pd-projects/hugo-puredata.info/content/objects/value.md

 - float
 - expr
 arguments:
+- type: symbol
-  symbol: sets value name (if no name is given,  a right inlet is created to set the
+  description: sets value name (if no name is given,  a right inlet is created to
-    name).
+    set the name).
 inlets:
   1st:
     bang: outputs the value.